Screens get in the way of our relationship with our partner.

 We engage with our phones and miss out on valuable time together

-It is easier to focus on our phones rather than our partner.
-We could be worried about how our partner will respond when we try to talk with them.
+It is easier to focus on our phones rather than our partners.
+We could be worried about how our partners will respond when we try to talk with them.
 Maybe they will snap at you because they had a long day but in no way inform you about it.

 The more we focus on our phones rather than each other, the further apart both will become.
 It’s easy and fun to play around on our devices, but ease does not always mean healthy.

-Here are 3 benefits of putting away our devices and engaging with our partner every day
+Here are three benefits of putting away our devices and engaging with our partner every day

 Your connection with your partner will improve when you give your partner all your attention.
 When you put down your phone, turn to face your partner, and give them eye contact, you communicate an unspoken message that you care about them.